What does it mean to have a data-driven mentality?

 Here are a few telltale signs to know if you’re truly a data-driven business:

 • It means being willing to complement human decision-making with data and analytics.
-Robots strategically think.
-We, as humans, still make decisions, but as many books and studies have shown, we're not terribly good at it.
-We frequently make decisions based on our personal biases and experiences, which can sometimes turn out bad pretty quickly.
-Data and analytics can augment our fallible human foibles.
-It means running business experiments and tests.
-As powerful as Google is, the company isn't sitting on its laurels.
-To optimize its products, webpages, and recommendations, the advertising juggernaut constantly runs A/B tests.
+Robots do not make strategic choices.
+Humans still make decisions, but as many books and studies have shown, humans are not always great at it.
+Bias and past experience can cloud judgement and lead to poor calls.
+Data can augment fallible human thinking.
+It also means running business experiments and tests.
+As powerful as Google is, the company does not sit on its laurels.
+To improve its products, webpages, and recommendations, the advertising giant constantly runs A/B tests.

 • It means being willing to make large acquisitions largely for data.
-Case in point: Microsoft's $26B acquisition of LinkedIn.
-Many analysts viewed Microsoft's purchase largely as a data play.
-Microsoft now has even more data about us, our interests, our capabilities, and our desires.
-In every market, they know what jobs are open, what skills are available, and what the skill gaps in each city are.
-Now, with the addition of Lynda, boom - they have the courses to close those gaps.
-Data-driven mentality wins!
-It means stitching together data from disparate sources.
-Do you think that your ads in Gmail are reflected in your YouTube history by accident?
-Think again.
-My client linked what she was learning from the Call Center to Trouble Tickets from the software vendor and SalesForce.com data to predict who would be having the same problem next, then called the customer BEFORE their event even occurred!
+Case in point: Microsoft’s $26B acquisition of LinkedIn.
+Many analysts viewed Microsoft’s purchase largely as a data play.
+Microsoft now has even more data about people, interests, capabilities, and career paths.
+In every market, the company knows what jobs are open, what skills are available, and where the gaps are.
+With the addition of Lynda, there are courses to close those gaps.
+Data-driven mentality wins.
+It also means stitching together data from disparate sources.
+Ads seen in Gmail lining up with YouTube history is not an accident.
+That client linked learnings from the call centre to trouble tickets from the software vendor and Salesforce records to predict who would be having the same problem next, then called the customer before the event even occurred.

-• It means analyzing new data sources even though the rewards are uncertain.
-My client told me a story of one of her Operators who analyzed what help pages the callers viewed before calling her versus her ability to deliver first-time call resolution (“F-1”).
-The Operator found that if users read some specific web pages before they called, she was able to produce significantly higher F-1 ratios because the caller had a better understanding of the problem and what needed to be done.
-This informed the company about better web page design, search algorithms, and caller behaviors.
+• It means analyzing new data sources even when the rewards are uncertain.
+One Operator analyzed which help pages callers viewed before phoning versus that Operator’s ability to deliver first-time call resolution (“F-1”).
+The finding: if users read specific web pages before they called, first-call resolution improved because the caller had a better understanding of the problem and what needed to be done.
+That insight informed better web page design, search, and an understanding of caller behaviours.

 • It means moving beyond Microsoft Excel and using interactive data visualizations.
-We used Klipfolio to create our client dashboards, making their data available by default and in real time.
-The difference in mindset is huge – along with the ease of making visualizations.
+Klipfolio Klips powered the client dashboards, making data available by default and in real time.
+The mindset shift was huge, along with thee ease of making visualizations.

 It's also important to note that being a data-driven business does not entail:

-• Only installing Hadoop in a test environment.
+• Only installing Hadoop or Spark in a test environment.

 • Purchasing fancy business intelligence applications but not using them.